 The A.S.
 Bike Committee shall prioritize expenditures of funds collected from the A.S. and Graduate Students Association Bicycle lock-in fees.
 The Committee shall be responsive to student input related to bicycle paths and bicycle parking at UCSB.
 Finally, the Committee shall be an active bicycle system advocate, and shall take all reasonable steps to increase student, staff, faculty, and administration awareness of bicycle system issues.
+The Board of Directors of AS Bike Committee shall consist of the following: Chair, Vice Chair, Project Manager, Finance Manager, Administrative Coordinator, Media Coordinator, and Associate Officer(s).

-- B) Voting Membership:
+B) Voting Membership:

-- 1) Chairperson
+- 1) Chair

-- 2) Vice Chairperson
+- 2) Vice Chair

 - 3) Project Manager

-- 4) Treasurer
+- 4) Finance Manager

+- 5) Administrative Coordinator

+- 6) Media Coordinator

+- 7) Associate Officer(s)

-- 5) Undergraduate Representative to the Public Safety Committee
+- 8) Undergraduate Representative to the Public Safety Committee

-- 6) Two (2) undergraduate Representatives to the Parking and Transportation Committee
+- 9) Two (2) undergraduate Representatives to the Parking and Transportation Committee

-- 7) A.S.
-Senator
+- 10) Associated Students Senator

-- 8) Graduate Students Association Representative
+- 11) Graduate Students Association Representative

+- 12) Representative of the UCSB Cycling Team

-- 9) Any current registered undergraduate or graduate UCSB student who, after attending two (2) consecutive meetings, demonstrates an interest.
+- 13) Any currently enrolled undergraduate or graduate UCSB student who demonstrates an interest by attending at least two (2) consecutive meetings.

-- 10) Representative of the UCSB Cycling Team.
+- a) The count of the number of students The count of the number of students under this category must be less than half of the present officers.
+This means that the number of general members who vote cannot exceed more than half of the vote of attending committee officers.

 - C) Non-Voting Membership:

 - 1) Representative of the Office of Budget and Planning

 - 2) Representative of Physical Facilities

 - 3) Representative of Environmental Health and Safety

 - 4) Representative of Parking Services

 - 5) Associated Students Executive Director

-- 6) A.S.
-President
+- 6) Associated Students President

-- 7) A.S.
-Attorney General
+- 7) Associated Students Attorney General

-- 8) A.S.
-Controller(s)
+- 8) Associated Students Controller(s)

 - 9) UCPD Bike Patrol Coordinator

 - 10) CSO Bike Assistant Coordinator

 - 11) Outreach and Education Coordinator

 - 12) Community Bike Advocates

 - 13) Any and all interested undergraduate students.

 - D) Selection and Term of Office of all Voting Members:

-- 1) The A.S.
-Senator shall be nominated by the A.S.
+- 1) The Associated Students Senator shall be nominated by the A.S.
 Internal Vice President and approved by a majority (50%+1) vote of the Senate.

-The Chairperson, who can be either an undergraduate or graduate Student, shall be nominated by the voting members to the Committee on Committees by week seven (7) of Spring Quarter.
+- 2) The Chair, Vice Chair, Finance Manager, Administrative Coordinator, Project Manager, and Media Coordinator, who can be either an undergraduate or graduate student, shall be nominated to the Committee on Committees by an internal application process overseen by the current Associated Students Bike Committee voting members and Associated Students staff advisors by week seven (7) of Spring Quarter.

+- 3) The Associate Officer(s), who can be either an undergraduate or graduate student, shall be nominated to the Committee on Committees by an internal application process overseen by the current Associated Students Bike Committee voting members and Associated Students staff advisors at any time during the academic year.

+- 4) All members, with the exception of the Associate Officer(s), shall serve a term of one academic year.
+The Associate Officer(s) shall serve a term of one academic quarter.

+- E) Duties of Voting Members:

+- 1) All voting members shall regularly attend A.S.
+Bike Committee meetings.